 4.1.1.6 Editable Rejection Letter

 If “Yes” is selected, the rejection letter may be edited on a case-by-case basis.
 If “No” is selected then either the default letter or the custom letter (from 4.1.1.5) will be used.

+4.1.1.7 Show Labels to Regular Faculty

+If “Yes” is selected than the members of the “school” role will be able to view candidates (but not comment) before they hit the “Interview” stage.
+The “school” role will be able to view applicants in the “Short List” status, as well as the normal “Interview” state.
+However “school” members will only be able to leave their reviews on applicants who are in the “Interview” stage.
+The option to comment is hidden in the other stages.

+If “No” is selected for the job, then the applicants will only appear in the “school review” when they are in the “Interview” and “Job Offered” stages and nothing else.

 4.1.2 Adding a New Job

-From the navigation menu on the left hand side, select the “Job Management” tab.
+From the navigation menu on the left-hand side, select the “Job Management” tab.
 From the Job Management page, select the icon corresponding to New Job